XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 The following HTML file demonstrates basic usage of the browser version of RippleAPI to connect to a public `rippled` server and report information about that server.
 Instead of using Node.js's "require" syntax, the browser version creates a global variable named `ripple`, which contains the `RippleAPI` class.

 To use this example, you must first [build RippleAPI](#build-instructions) and then copy one of the resulting output files to the same folder as this HTML file.
 (You can use either the minified or full-size version.)
-Modify the first `<script>` tag in this example to use the correct file name for the version of RippleAPI you built.
+Change the first `<script>` tag in this example to use the correct file name for the version of RippleAPI you built.

 ```
 {% include 'code_samples/rippleapi_quickstart/browser-demo.html' %}
 ```